yowainwright/codependence/README.md

 ## Shoutouts

 Thanks to [Dev Wells](https://github.com/devdumpling) and [Steve Cox](https://github.com/stevejcox) for the aligned code leading to this project.
-Thanks [Navid](https://github.com/NavidK0) for some great insights to improve the api!
+Thanks [Navid](https://github.com/NavidK0) for some great insights to improve the API!

 ---